 Residency programs must receive verification of each resident's level of competency in the required clinical field using ACGME, CanMEDS, or ACGME-I Milestones evaluations from the prior training program upon matriculation.
 (Core)

-III.A.2.a).(1)
+III.A.2.b)

-Residents entering a 36-month anesthesiology program that does not include education in fundamental clinical skills of medicine must have successfully completed 12 months of education in fundamental clinical skills of medicine in a program that satisfies the requirements in III.A.2.
+Prior to appointment in the program, residents must have successfully completed at least 12 months of direct patient care experience in a residency program that satisfies requirement III.A.2.
 (Core)